 How WhatsApp Acquires Its Revenue

-Businesses can link it to their websites.
-However, a company can only respond to customers who contact them.
-This was done to prevent spam messages.
+While businesses can integrate it with their websites, there’s a strategic limitation – companies can only respond to customers initiating contact to curtail spam messages.

 We also have more WhatsApp tutorials.
 You can check out how to know if someone has saved your number and how to make new friends on WhatsApp.